Home

 Federal Unemployment Tax (FUTA) Records

-1. Total amount paid during calendar year
+1. Total amount paid during the calendar year

 2. Amount subject to unemployment tax